-This applies both in the house of the Chasan [when Davenining with the Chasan in his house-Admur 131/6] and when the Chasan is in the Shul.
-[Admur 131/5 and 6; Michaber ibid; Shivlei Haleket 30]
+This applies both in the house of the Chasan [when Davening with the Chasan in his house-Admur 131:6] and when the Chasan is in the Shul.
+[Admur 131:5 and 6; Michaber ibid; Shivlei Haleket 30]

 The reason: As this day is his personal Yom Tov.
 [Admur ibid; See Mordechai Megillah 808; Rav M.S.
 Ashkenazi in Teshurah Bakodesh Penima]

-See Poskim brought in next two footnotes; Nitei Gavriel Nissuin 6/4; In truth the case discussed in the Rama and Admur ibid is referring to a Chupah taking place during the actual day.
-[See M”A 131/12 in name of Darkei Moshe and Terumos Hadeshen 80 that this Halacha is referring to a Friday wedding, of which the Chuppah must take place during the day; Rav M.S.
+See Poskim brought in next two footnotes; Nitei Gavriel Nissuin 6:4; In truth, the case discussed in the Rama and Admur ibid is referring to a Chuppah taking place during the actual day.
+[See M”A 131:12 in name of Darkei Moshe and Terumos Hadeshen 80 that this Halacha is referring to a Friday wedding, of which the Chuppah must take place during the day; Rav M.S.
 Ashkenazi in Teshurah Bakodesh Penima; Rav S.D.
-Levin in kuntrus Tanaaim p.118]
+Levin in Kuntrus Tanaaim p.118]

 The reason: As Tachanun is to be omitted from the prayer which is prayed prior to the Chuppah. [ibid]

-How the above Poskim argue on Rama/Admur: Although the Rama and Admur ibid explicitly rule that Tachanun is omitted the entire day, the above Poskim perhaps learn that the Rama and Admur refer only to once the Chasan is married that day, as explained in M”B ibid in name of Derech Hachaim 38/9, however see Nesiv Hachaim 38/2 which writes that According to Admur one does not say Tachanun that entire day, unlike the explanation of the Derech Hachaim ibid.]
+How the above Poskim argue on Rama/Admur: Although the Rama and Admur ibid explicitly rule that Tachanun is omitted the entire day, the above Poskim perhaps learn that the Rama and Admur refer only to once the Chasan is married that day, as explained in M”B ibid in name of Derech Hachaim 38:9, however see Nesiv Hachaim 38:2 who writes that according to Admur one does not say Tachanun that entire day, unlike the explanation of the Derech Hachaim ibid.]
 To note that Admur in the Siddur completely omits the day of the Chuppah as a day that Tachanun is not recited.
 Perhaps this is also a reason that the Ketzos Hashulchan does not rule as is the simple understanding of Admur in the Shulchan Aruch.

-Ruling of other Chabad Rabbanim: The following Chabad Rabbanim are stringent that Tachanun is to be recited in Shacharis in the event that the Chuppah is taking place at night: Ketzos Hashulchan 24/6; Rav Ginzberg of Omer.
+Ruling of other Chabad Rabbanim: The following Chabad Rabbanim are stringent that Tachanun is to be recited in Shacharis in the event that the Chuppah is taking place at night: Ketzos Hashulchan 24:6; Rav Ginsberg of Omer.

-Custom not to come to Some places are accustomed that the Chasan does not come to Shul for a day or two before his Chupah in order so the congregation can recite Tachanun, However in the event that the Chasan entered the Shul Tachanun is recited with exception to the day of the Chupah.
+Custom not to come to Shul: Some places are accustomed that the Chasan does not come to Shul for a day or two before his Chuppah in order so the congregation can recite Tachanun, However, in the event that the Chasan entered the Shul Tachanun is recited with exception to the day of the Chuppah.
 [Admur ibid; M”A ibid; Terumos Hadeshen ibid] This implies that there is room to omit Tachanun even two days before the wedding. [see Rav Levin in kuntrus Tanaaim p.118]

-The reason: As this has the same status as the hosue of the Chasan in which Tachanun is omitted., however see Admur 131/6 “when Davening with the Chasan”
+The reason: As this has the same status as the house of the Chasan in which Tachanun is omitted.
+However see Admur 131:6 “when Davening with the Chasan”